chloekng/jsd8slackbot/README.md

 # LunchDecider

 This bot is a lunch randomizer to help groups make the definitive decision on lunch!
-People input where they want to eat lunch, and LunchDecider picks a place.
+People input where they want to eat lunch, and the bot picks a place.

 ## Commands

+Submit a lunch place:

     I want to eat at In N Out

-Submit a lunch place.
+See what has been submitted:

+    @botname What are the options?

+Have the bot choose a place:

+    @botname Where are we eating?

+Clear places submitted:

+    @botname Reset

 # myhubot